ariandy/easy-rust-indonesia/README.md

 NOW
 ```

-Input: `cargo run LOWERCASE Does this work too`
+Input: `cargo run lowercase Does this work too`

 ```text
 Does